SDShooter/t3-nextjs/README.md

 bun - node replacement. bun install / bun run.  deployable to vercel now I think.
-2-3x more requests on same hardware than node/others railway super quick spin up postgresql, redis, or mongodb deploy a docker container from source on GitHub for web hosting
+2-3x more requests on same hardware than node/others railway super quick spin up postgresql, redis, or mongodb deploy a docker container from source on GitHub for web hosting (has nixpacks which build containers super quick)

  removing prisma and
  package.json "postinstall": "prisma generate"